dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   This option causes ``DROP TABLE`` and ``DROP INDEX`` and other DROP commands to be used.
 Make sure you understand what you're doing here!

+--roles

+  The option ``--roles`` add a preliminary step that copies the roles found on the source instance to the target instance.
+As Postgres roles are global object, they do not exist only within the context of a specific database, so all the roles are copied over when using this option.

+  See also :ref:`pgcopydb_copy_roles`.

 --no-owner